madslaz/Burp_Suite_Certified_Practitioner/DOM-Based Vulnerabilities.md

 console.log(b); // ERROR! "b" is not defined.
 It died inside the curly braces.
 }
 ```
+- Another DOM clobbering technique is to use the `form` element along with an element such as `input` to clobber DOM properties.
+E.g., clobbering the `attributes` property enables you to bypass client-side filters that use it in in their logic.
+Although the filter will enumerate the `attributes` property, it will not actually remove any attributes because the property has been clobbered with a DOM node.
+As a result, you will be able to inject malicious attributes that would normally be filtered out.
+  - Consider the following injection: `<form onclick=alert(1)><input id=attributes>Click me` In this case, the client-side filter would traverse the DOM and encounter a whitelisted `form` element.
+Normally, the filter would loop through the `attributes` property of the `form` element and remove any blacklisted attributes; however, because the `attributes` property has been clobbered with the `input` element, the filter loops through the `input` element instead.
+As the `input` element has an undefined length, the conditions for the `for` loop of the filter (for example, `i<element.attributes.length`) are not met, and the filter simply moves on to the next element instead.
+This results in the `onclick` event being ignored altogether by the filter, which subsequently allows the `alert()` function to be called in the browser.

 #### Lab: DOM XSS Using Web Messages
 - Exploit server to post a message to the target site that causes the `print()` function to be called.